kolkhis/lac/src/u7b.md

   sha256sum /usr/sbin/sshd
   ```

-If the hashes differ, the file has been modified.
+If the hashes are different, the file has been modified.

+## Bonus Challenge 💡

 ---

-## Bonus Challenge 💡

 1. Run this one-liner to verify all installed packages:
    ```bash